MartinCayuelas/Findy-client/README.md

 ### Storybook

-To launch the storybook use `npm run storybook` Storybook will run on port 6000
+To launch the storybook use `yarn start-storybook`

 ### Architecture